Weekly Meter

 Shenandoah, Warren, Clarke, Fauquier, Frederick Counties, Winchester City, and West Virginia.

-Contract activity for June 15 - 21, 2025, in the Virginia Countryside and West Virginia Panhandle area was up 15.2% compared to the same seven-day period last year.
+Contract activity for September 21 - 27, 2025 in the Virginia Countryside and West Virginia Panhandle area was down 19% compared to the same seven-day period last year.

 Key Takeaways